arunkumar9t2/arunkumar.dev/_posts/2021-05-07-jetpack-compose-for-non-ui-tree-construction-and-code-generation.md

 Code generation is undeniably a common use case in software development and usually done via generation libraries like [JavaPoet](https://github.com/square/javapoet) or [KotlinPoet](https://github.com/square/kotlinpoet) so that we have sufficient type safety and safeguard around corner cases.

 In this article, we utilise Jetpack Compose's tree management capabilities to generate code for GraphViz's `dot` file format.
-I already have one [implementation](https://github.com/arunkumar9t2/scabbard/tree/main/dot-dsl) of `dot` file generation using DSLs in one of my other [projects](https://arunkumar9t2.github.io/scabbard/) so it lets me draw parallels and compare how Jetpack Compose might help here.
+I already have one Kotlin [implementation](https://github.com/arunkumar9t2/scabbard/tree/main/dot-dsl) of `dot` file generation using DSLs in one of my other [projects](https://arunkumar9t2.github.io/scabbard/) so it lets me draw parallels and compare how Jetpack Compose might help here.
+A basic understanding on Jetpack Compose would be helpful to the reader.

 The final solution might look like below